 Customer: the person or firm who purchases the Goods and/or Services from the Company.

-Force Majeure Event: means an event beyond the reasonable control of the Company including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the party or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+Force Majeure Event: means an event beyond the reasonable control of the Company including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of the party or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, pandemic, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.

 Goods: the Certikin Products and/or Third Party Products (or any part of them) set out in the Order.

 Goods Specification: any specification for the Goods, including any relevant plans or drawings that are agreed in writing by the Customer and the Company.